24 Jan The GPScript Programming Language

-Now let’s take a look at the connections view in Gig Performer.
+Now let’s take a look at the Wiring view in Gig Performer.

 (An aside, yes, we’re using the wonderful Melda MRecorder plugin to record these sound samples.
 While it’s free, you can pay them a few dollars and get some really nice extra functionality)

 You’ll note that the plugin block with caption, “The Legend” also has the word “Legend” above it.
 That’s its GPScript name and with that name you can manipulate that plugin from GPScript.
 The MIDI In block also has a GPScript name, KB1.

 Here’s the script.